GEOS-ESM/GEOSadas/src/Applications/NCEP_Etc/NCEP_bias/readme_init_coeffs.txt

      %s.diag_(dtype)_(dplat)_ges.%y4%m2%d2_%h2z.bin
 where the %s is substituted with the expid specified on the command line

+Note: this program uses the "gsi.rc.tmpl" file to get values for 'dtype', 'dplat', and 'dsis' for each satellite instrument being fitted.
+The 'dtype' and 'dplat' are used in determining the names of the diag files to read.
+The 'dsis' indicates the entries in the "satbias" file to contain the results of the coefficient fitting.
+If you are using the 'generic' method in your "gsi.rc.tmpl" to configure your instrument you will need to supply another file with an 'OBS_INPUT::' table like in the "gsi.rc.tmpl" which specifies the 'dtype', 'dplat' and 'dsis' values for your satellite(s).

 --------------------- EXAMPLES --------------------------------------------

 1) Using archived diag_*_ges.*.bin files as input